demisto/content/Packs/BitcoinAbuse/Integrations/BitcoinAbuse/BitcoinAbuse_description.md

 1. Navigate to https://www.bitcoinabuse.com and click on "Register" on top right corner of your screen.
 2. Fill in your details (Name, Email, Password, etc...)
 3. After your account have been set, go to Settings, and click on "API" section.
-4. Give your API token a name, and click on "Create", and a screen containing your generated API key will appear.
+4. Give your API token a name, and click on "Create", a screen containing your generated API key will appear.

 #### Fetching indicators